Brett Kissel: 2019–2021: Now or Never, What Is Life?

-2022-present: The Compass Project
+2022–present: The Compass Project, Let Your Horses Run, and The Side You've Never Seen Tour

 In 2022, he released the single "Ain't the Same" with American vocal group 98 Degrees.
 Along with its follow-up single "Watch It", the song was included on Kissel's studio album The Compass Project - South Album, which was released on January 27, 2023.
-The entire box set will see Kissel release four different albums as part of The Compass Project in 2023.
+The entire box set saw Kissel release four different albums as part of The Compass Project in 2023.
 The South Album also included the single "Never Have I Ever", which was released in January 2023 alongside the official announcement of the project.
-The "East", "West", and "North" albums will arrive later in 2023.
+The East Album was released on April 28, 2023.
+Kissel was awarded the Queen Elizabeth II Platinum Jubilee Medal for outstanding contributions to the Province of Alberta in April 2023.
+In September 2023, he released the single "Two of Us" with American country artist Cooper Alan.
+Kissel released the West Album on November 3, 2023, and followed with the live North Album on December 1, 2023.
+The South Album received a nomination for Country Album of the Year at the 2024 Juno Awards.

+In May 2024, Kissel released the single "Let Your Horses Run".
+In the fall of 2024 and early 2025, Kissel embarked on his first acoustic tour across Canada, "The Side You've Never Seen Tour".
+He released his fourteenth album Let Your Horses Run – The Album on February 28, 2025.
+The album includes the singles "Two of Us", "Let Your Horses Run", "Another One", and "Cowboys & Dreamers".

 Personal life

 Brett Kissel married Cecilia Friesen in July 2011 in Edmonton, Alberta.
 They lived in Nashville, Tennessee for several years.
-In 2016, Cecilia gave birth to their daughter.
+In 2016, Cecilia gave birth to their first daughter.
+Over the next six years, she gave birth to their second daughter, and two sons.
 Kissel and his family now reside on his family farm in northern Alberta.
+In the 2025 Canadian federal election, Kissel endorsed the Conservative Party of Canada; his song, "Our Home", was the Conservative campaign theme song.